UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Addressing vampire power by unplugging devices or using smart strips can save the average household $100 to $200 per year.

-It is incredibly easy to dismiss a glowing red TV light or a digital microwave clock as insignificant, but the cumulative financial effect of these small drains will surprise you.
+It is incredibly easy to dismiss a glowing red TV light or a digital microwave clock as insignificant, but the cumulative financial effect of these small drains is staggering.
 According to recent data from the U.S. Department of Energy, vampire power accounts for up to 20% of total residential energy use.
-For the average U.S. household, this translates to an estimated annual cost waste of $100 to $200 per year, and potentially much more if you operate a highly connected smart home.
+For the average U.S. household, this translates to a massive amount of invisible waste.

 To understand your electric bill and how these small trickles of power impact your wallet, let’s break down the financial math of standby losses over a single year: